cilium/cilium/Documentation/vagrant.rst

     $ contrib/vagrant/start.sh

-This will bring up a master node plus the configured number of additional worker nodes.
-The master node will run a consul agent with the slaves configured to point to it.
+This will create and run a vagrant VM based on the base box ``cilium/ubuntu-16.10``.
+The box is currently available for the following providers:

+* libvirt
+* virtualbox

 Options
 ~~~~~~~